What Employee Tax Deductions Can I Claim?

 If you do not meet all of the above requirements, you must deduct your expenses as a miscellaneous itemized deduction subject to the 2% limit.

-Where to report.
-Use Form 2106 efile it or Form 2106-EZ efile it, and you must file Form 1040 efile it or Form 1040NR.
-The efile.com online software will generate the proper forms for you.
+Use Form 2106 efile it or Form 2106-EZ efile it , and you must file Form 1040 efile it or Form 1040NR.
+The eFile.com online software will generate the proper forms for you.

 If you are paid on a fee basis for your services, you can claim expenses in performing services in that job as an adjustment to income rather than as a miscellaneous itemized deduction.
 In order to qualify under this structure, you must be employed by a state or local government and be paid in whole or in part on a fee basis.

-Armed Forces Reservists Traveling More than 100 Miles from Home
+Is There a Tax Deduction for Armed Forces Reservists Traveling More than 100 Miles from Home?

-If you are a member of a reserve unit of the Armed Forces of the United States, and travel more than 100 miles away from home to perform your services as a member of the reserves, you can deduct your travel expenses as an adjustment to gross income rather than as a miscellaneous itemized deduction.
+You may qualify for the Reservists' Travel Tax Deduction if you are a member of a reserve unit of the Armed Forces of the United States and travel more than 100 miles away from home to perform your services as a member of the reserves.
+The deduction allows you to deduct your travel expenses as an adjustment to gross income rather than as a miscellaneous itemized deduction.

 Find more work and job related deductions and deductible expenses.